 - Linux: any sufficiently recent glibc-based distribution.
 In particular, openSF has been tested with Ubuntu 20.04.
+Note that in systems using Wayland-based graphics, special configuration might be required, see sec.
+3.6.1.

-- □ macOS, version 11 or higher.
+- ☐ macOS, version 11 or higher.

-- U Windows 10
+- ☐ Windows 10